 Building a chicken coop for a small flock of hens is really not that complicated.
-Chicken housing comes in many shapes, sizes, and designs.
+And chicken housing comes in many shapes, sizes, and designs.
 Most people should probably start with building a chicken coop that's very simple at first.

-My boyfriend made this chicken coop by building onto a rabbit hutch and was able to transform it into a functional chicken house.
+My boyfriend made this chicken coop by building onto a rabbit hutch and was able to transform it into a pretty functional chicken house.
 However, he spent way more money than he should have, because we ended up giving the chickens away within a year.

 A chicken tractor coop will probably be the most ideal for people who have enough land.
-This design can make it much easier on your lawn or property as well as help you to manage weeds and bugs.
+This design can make it much easier on you and building a chicken coop that moves can help you to manage weeds and bugs on your property.

-And it is probably best to make or purchase a small chicken house at first, because you may change your mind about wanting to raise chickens.
+Start with a small chicken coop at first, because you may change your mind about wanting to raise chickens.
 And if you really like raising chickens, then you can expand to a larger chicken coop down the line.

 A small chicken house is great for people that just want to get started with raising a few chickens, but don't want to spend a lot of money on an elaborate chicken house.